Equivariant generalized cohomology via stacks: A pro-approximation lemma

-is a local equivalence.
-Since local equivalences are preserved by the colimit-preserving functor $\Fun(\Lis_T^\op, \Anima) \to \Fun(\Lis_S^\op, \Anima)$ sending $U \in \Lis_T$ to $U \in \Lis_S$, and because the data and assumptions in \notatref{notat:duces} are stable under base change, we may thus replace $S$ by $T$ to assume that it is a scheme.
-We can moreover assume that it is affine, arguing similarly using the fact that $S$ can be written as a colimit of affines up to Zariski-local equivalence.
-Finally, up to $\tau$-local equivalence we may assume by condition~\itemref{item:endellionite} that $U_{\nu_0} \to S$ admits a section for some index $\nu_0$.
+Since local equivalences are preserved by the colimit-preserving functor $\Fun(\Lis_T^\op, \Anima) \to \Fun(\Lis_\sX^\op, \Anima)$ sending $U \in \Lis_T$ to $U \in \Lis_\sX$, and because the data and assumptions in \notatref{notat:duces} are stable under base change, we may thus replace $\sX$ by $T$ to assume that it is a scheme.
+We can moreover assume that $X := \sX$ is affine, arguing similarly using the fact that it can be written as a colimit of affines up to local equivalence.
+Finally, we may also assume up to local equivalence that $U_{\nu_0} \to X$ admits a section for some index $\nu_0$ (by condition~\itemref{item:endellionite}).
 Now the claim follows from \lemref{lem:adstipulate}. \end{proof}

-\begin{rem} In \notatref{notat:duces}, a sufficient condition for \itemref{item:endellionite} is that for every field $\kappa$ (which can be assumed algebraically closed if $\tau=\et$) and every $\kappa$-valued point $s : \Spec(\kappa) \to S$, there exists an index $\nu_s$ and a lift $\Spec(\kappa) \to U_{\nu_s}$.
-Indeed, let us show that if $S$ is affine then there exists an index $\nu_0$ such that $U_\nu \to S$ admits $\tau$-local sections.
-The assumption implies that the disjoint union $\coprod_\nu U_\nu \to S$ is a smooth morphism (not necessarily of finite type) which is surjective on field-valued points.
-By \lemref{lem:acrimonious} (and its étale analogue \cite[Cor.~17.16.3(ii)]{EGA}), there exists an affine scheme $S'$ and a $\tau$-cover $S' \twoheadrightarrow S$ along which the base change $\coprod_\nu U_\nu \fibprod_S S' \to S'$ admits a section.
-Since $S'$ is quasi-compact, there is a finite subset $I$ of indices through which the section factors.
-Any section of $U_\nu$ gives rise to a section of $U_\beta$ for any $\beta>\nu$ (by composition with the transition map), so we may assume that $I$ consists of a single index $\nu_0$. \end{rem}
+\begin{rem} In \notatref{notat:duces}, a sufficient condition for \itemref{item:endellionite} is that for every field $\kappa$ and every $\kappa$-valued point $s : \Spec(\kappa) \to \sX$, there exists an index $\nu_s$ and a lift $\Spec(\kappa) \to \sU_{\nu_s}$.
+Indeed, let us show that if $\sX$ is affine then there exists an index $\nu_0$ such that $\sU_\nu \to \sX$ admits Nisnevich-local sections.
+The assumption implies that the disjoint union $\coprod_\nu \sU_\nu \to \sX$ is a smooth morphism (not necessarily of finite type) which is surjective on field-valued points.
+By \lemref{lem:acrimonious}, there exists an affine scheme $X$ and a Nisnevich cover $X \twoheadrightarrow \sX$ along which the base change $\coprod_\nu \sU_\nu \fibprod_\sX X \to X$ admits a section.
+Since $X$ is quasi-compact, there is a finite subset $I$ of indices through which the section factors.
+Any section of $\sU_\nu$ gives rise to a section of $\sU_\mu$ for any $\mu>\nu$ (by composition with the transition map), so we may assume that $I$ consists of a single index $\nu_0$. \end{rem}